 -

-The LGBTQ+ Identity: Teacher's Guide
+The LGBTQ+ Identity: Teacher's Guide From the website:

 "Understanding LGBTQ+ Identity: A Toolkit for Educators offers a series of digital media resources to help teachers, administrators, guidance counselors, and other educators understand and effectively address the complex and difficult issues faced by LGBTQ students.